thebenedict/gateway_test/readme.rst

 - Time sent from phone
 - Date arrived at Rapid
 - Time arrived at Rapid
-- M/G -- delay in seconds between the phone and gateway as measured by Rapid
+- M/G -- delay in seconds between the mobile and gateway as measured by Rapid
 - Date gateway reply arrived on phone
 - Time gateway reply arrived on phone
-- G/M -- delay in seconds between the gateway and phone
+- G/M -- delay in seconds between the gateway and mobile

 Questions, suggestions and improvements (especially improvements!) are very welcome.
 If you take some data please do share.